wilsonpage/blog/_posts/2013-09-20-git-in-color.markdown

 By default git has no coloured output.
 Quickly improve the situation with:

 {% highlight bash %}
-$ git config --global --add color.ui true
+$ git config --global --add color.ui auto
 {% endhighlight %}